 In conjunction with your problem statement you should conduct a fairly thorough review of the relevant literature and analyze what is known and not known about this problem, including the best methods for inquiry.
-The goal here is to demonstrate your familiarity with the subject and to convince the readers, myself and other class members, of the necessity for studying the problem.
+The goal here is to increase and demonstrate your familiarity with the subject, to locate the problem within existing sources and resources, and to convince the readers, myself and other class members, of the necessity for studying the problem.
 The literature review should contain: